 (2) Deacons in the church must also be married.
 Notice Verse 12 of the same chapter.
 “Let the deacons be the husbands of one wife, ruling their children and their own houses well.”

 (3) It is too bad when the Pope rules contrary to the Word of God.
 Is it any wonder that the priesthood is saturated with pedophiles and homosexuals.
 In fact, the Bible says the teaching and forbidding of the priest to marry is the Satanic doctrine of demons, not the Holy Spirit.
 We find this in I Timothy 4:1,3.
 “Now the spirit speaketh expressly, that in the latter times, some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils (demons); FORBIDDING TO MARRY and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth.”
 (I wonder how many follow the Satanic teaching of not eating meat on Friday?)

 6.a.
 Catholicism – Teaches the gullible that the Pope is infallible.
 Quoting from the writings of Catholicism, here is what they want you to believe.
-Roman Catholic doctrine further states that whatever the Pope says is infallible.
-(Read Romans 3:23)
+Roman Catholic doctrine further states that whatever the Pope says is infallible, which would make

 “It follows therefore that the Pope is a supreme judge in all manners of faith and morals, and his pronouncements on these matters have the guarantee of INFALLIBILITY.”